AOEpeople/raml-validate/Readme.md

 - `name` - Name of the test case
 - `resource` - Resource defined in RAML file (has to match exactly)
-- `request` - Request to be executed - here you can define parameters and placeholders
+- `request` - Request to be executed - here you can replace parameters and placeholders
   * `path` - URI path
   * `method` - HTTP method
   * `body` - Request body